ray-project/ray/doc/source/cluster/index.rst

     API
     ^^^

     Get more in-depth information about the various APIs to interact with Ray Clusters, including the :ref:`Ray cluster config YAML and CLI<cluster-config>` and the :ref:`Ray job submission API<ray-job-submission-api-ref>`.

     +++
-    .. link-button:: cluster-api
+    .. link-button:: ref-cluster-api
         :type: ref
         :text: Read the API Reference
         :classes: btn-outline-info btn-block